 Earning the AICP credential is a source of personal and professional pride.
 Certification can enhance a planner's professional credibility, open career opportunities, and boost earning potential.

-To become a certified planner, APA members must meet certain education and experience requirements and pass a written examination.
-The exam is given twice a year, in May and November.
+To become a certified planner, an APA member must meet requirements for education and experience and pass an examination.

 AICP's Certification Maintenance program helps planners gain the knowledge and skills they need to remain current in the practice of planning.

-Advanced Specialty Certification enables AICP–credentialed planners to be recognized for their in-depth knowledge, experience, and leadership skills in specialized areas of planning.
+Advanced Specialty Certification recognizes certified planners for their in-depth knowledge, experience, and leadership skills in specialized areas of planning.

-Read biographies of the certified planners elected to represent fellow AICP members on the AICP Commission.
+Meet the APA certified planners elected to represent AICP members on the Institute's governing board.

-AICP created the Community Assistance Program to address social equity issues by providing pro bono planning services to communities in need.
+AICP's Community Assistance Program addresses social equity issues by providing pro bono planning services to underserved communities.